gardener/gardener/docs/proposals/27-project-group.md

 Anybody should be able to create a project group.

-But adding a project to a project group is a sensitive operation.
+However, adding a project to a project group is a sensitive operation.

 If anyone could add any project to their project group, a bad actor could add a project of a third party to their project group and restrict them from using any seed except the ones bound in the bad actors project group.